“I hope this Nobel Prize will give people hope”

 JA: [Inaudible] found out, came to their hotel room.
 I’m at an immunology conference in New York city.

 AS: So people are joining you in your hotel room?

 AS: You’re assembling a party around you.

 JA: Some people heard about it, been showing up, spontaneous celebration going on, a little champagne.

 AS: That sounds pretty good.
-And I have to mention I’ve actually heard you playing the harmonica at an immunotherapy conference before.
+And I have to mention that I’ve actually heard you playing the harmonica at an immunotherapy conference before.

 JA: Oh really?
 With The Checkpoints, yeah.